Firewall configuration for StarLeaf endpoints

 Browser-based calls require TCP port 443.
 For best-quality calls, but not required, browser-based calls require UDP media port range:16384-24575.

 Your StarLeaf endpoints make outbound connections to only two DNS names.
-These DNS names resolve to multiple IP addresses for reasons of resilience and redundancy and the actual addresses are subject to change according to the operational requirements of StarLeaf Cloud.
+These DNS names resolve to multiple IP addresses for reasons of resilience and redundancy and the actual addresses are subject to change according to the operational requirements of StarLeaf.
 The two DNS names are:

-- config.starleaf.com the configuration server that tells an endpoint which StarLeaf Cloud organization it belongs to
+- config.starleaf.com the configuration server that tells an endpoint which StarLeaf organization it belongs to

 - [your organization name].call.sl any calls your endpoint makes or receives are tunneled through this host

 If the local network to which your endpoints are connected has a very restrictive firewall policy for outbound connections, you might need to whitelist access to these destinations.
-One indication that you need to do this is that StarLeaf Breeze clients stay fixed on the blue ‘Starting…’ screen or say that they cannot contact the login or config server.
+One indication that you need to do this is that StarLeaf app clients stay fixed on the blue ‘Starting…’ screen or say that they cannot contact the login or config server.
 Because the actual IP addresses that these DNS names resolve to can change, it is preferable to whitelist them by DNS name.
-If your firewall can only whitelist numeric IP addresses, you can ping the DNS names to find out what the IP addresses are.
-StarLeaf Support can supply complete ranges of possible IP addresses that your StarLeaf Cloud organization can use, upon request.
+If your firewall can only whitelist numeric IP addresses, you can contact StarLeaf Support who will, upon request, supply complete ranges of possible IP addresses that your StarLeaf organization can use.